Jirayr Zorthian: Zorthian's work

-The diminutive Armenian-American was friends with jazzman Charlie Parker, artist Andy Warhol and Nobel-winning physicist Richard Feynman.
+The diminutive Armenian-American was friends with jazzman Charlie Parker, artist Andy Warhol and Nobel Prize-winning physicist Richard Feynman.

 The ranch served as a haven of bohemian life and a backdrop for items of Zorthian's artistic expression—salvaged wood, bed springs, rusted vehicles, broken concrete, beer bottles, old shoes and other junk he could recycle into various sculptures and architecture.
 Zorthian called the ranch The Center for Research and Development with an Emphasis on Aesthetics, and fashioned rental houses out of discarded items including telephone poles and railroad ties.
 He also built rock walls, towers, inlaid bridges and walkways.
 He painted in a studio and bred horses for his horse ring.

 Zorthian and his wife, Dabney (March 21, 1933 – May 10, 2006), lived in a small pseudo-brick house on the ranch, well loved by friends as welcoming although very cluttered.
 The couple often preferred to sleep outdoors.
 They slaughtered their own livestock and made their own sausage, milked their own goats and made cheese, raised their own vegetables and gathered eggs from their chickens.
 As a young immigrant, Zorthian had been startled by how wasteful Americans seemed and vowed to recycle everything he could and to create his own self-sufficient environment, a trait he shared with rival/fellow castle-builder Michael Rubel.

 Proudly, Zorthian offered his own down-to-earth appraisal of his art ranch for the Los Angeles Times in 1990: "This entire property has sort of been sculpted with a skip-loader.
 I have 40 more years of work.
 I don't have time to die. ...
 A lot of people my age have given up being curious or vital.
 Can you imagine me in a retirement home playing shuffleboard?"

 Zorthian was equally at home attending posh art events in a tuxedo as in digging through restaurant trash cans for recyclable objects.
 He chaired the Pasadena Art Fair in 1954 and 1955 and staged a show of his work at what was then the Pasadena Art Museum in 1953.

+Despite desperate attempts by its caretakers to save it, the Zorthian Ranch was destroyed by the Eaton Fire, in January 2025.
+The only buildings not destroyed were the two main houses.
+The archive containing the majority of Jirayr Zorthian's artwork burned down.
+Alan Zorthian's son made attempts to save some of Jirayr Zorthian's paintings by moving them to the house's basement, but the basement ended up being the only part of the house that did not survive, so those were destroyed as well.